BlakeDarrow/DarrowRecipes/source/sphinx/EasyExport.rst

 Advanced
 ++++++++++

-*To show advanced options, toggle the cogwheel in the panel menu.*
+*To show advanced options, toggle the cogwheel in the panel header.*

 .. _direct: